Joshua-Miller1702/mtg-edh-deckbuilding-helper/WRITEUP.md

+Initial idea:
-Initial idea: Hypergeometric calculator to be applied to groups of cards classified by an NLP ~~with a GUI for deck importing and odd checking~~.
+- Hypergeometric calculator to be applied to groups of cards classified by an NLP ~~with a GUI for deck importing and odd checking~~.
+Why:
-Why: I am manually classifying cards each time i build a new deck (one per week) which takes ~ 1 - 2h to do each time so this project allows me to do 2 things; 1.
+- I am manually classifying cards each time i build a new deck (one per week) which takes ~ 1 - 2h to do each time so this project allows me to do 2 things; 1.
 Refine and build decks much faster, 2. learn how to make machine learning models.
+Expected result:
-Expected result: funcitonal NLP model that has a decently high accuracy 90+% that can do the majority of deck labelling for me after which i can tweak manually or refine the model to make it more effective.
+- A funcitonal NLP model that has a decently high accuracy 90+% that can do the majority of deck labelling for me after which i can tweak manually or refine the model to make it more effective.

 1st Week:
 - Created hypergeometric calculator to calucalte exact draw probability of x cards from a group with user input.